How to Redact Text in Java with GroupDocs.Redaction: A Complete Guide

 new ReplacementOptions(java.awt.Color.BLUE)));

-• Regex Explanation: This pattern matches sequences of numbers that fit specific criteria.
-The ReplacementOptions use a blue color to indicate redacted sections.
+• Regex Explanation: The pattern matches numeric sequences that follow a specific format (e.g., dates or ID numbers).
+The ReplacementOptions use a blue overlay to indicate the redacted area.

 Step 3.3: Configure Save Options